-- A. Investment Authorizations During the 2005 Legislative Session. - B. Investment Authorizations During the 2009 Legislative Session. - C. Investment Authorizations During the 2010 Legislative Session. - D. Investment Authorizations under 2015 Amendments to Chapter 121 of the Ordinance Code. - DE.
-Summary of Authorized Investments under Section 215.47, Florida Statutes. - EF.
-Restrictions not Reflected in the Applicable Elements of Section 215.47. - FG.
-Expanded Discussions on Historical Statutory Provisions. - GH.
-Securities Lending Program.
+- A. Summary of Authorized Investments under Section 215.47, Florida Statutes. - B. Restrictions not Reflected in the Applicable Elements of Section 215.47. - C. Securities Lending Program.

 City of Jacksonville, Florida Police and Fire Pension Fund Statement of Investment Policy (The Investment Plan) INDEX